HN-lab/PyEcho/examples/generate_echo_setup_file/Outputs/README.md

 water_plate_name = "384PP_Plus_AQ_SP" (for example 1 and 2) and "" (for example 3 and 4)
 water_source_well = \['E5', 'E6'\]

-The corresponding Intput (Design Table) of these Echo Setup Files can be found in the directory
+The corresponding Input (Design Table) of these Echo Setup Files can be found in the directory
 .. / Inputs